jakebaldwin/SudokuSolverCNN/index.md

 ```

 ## Defining our Model
 Now, we define our model.
-The architecture of a CNN is complex, ** TALK ABOUT WHAT BATCHNORM DOES, WHY THIS IS COMPLEX ENOUGH **
+The architecture of a CNN is complex, making use of majority 3x3 filters with the final filter being a 1x1 conv.
+The reason for the 1x1 conv is that we desire many features from the input, and not actual dimensions.
+1x1 convs makes this process easier.
+The batchnorm after each convolutional layer also is implemented because it will shift the input to be standard, so each filter has consistent input data to learn from.

 ```python